fjelltopp/unaids_data_specifications/README.md

 ### meta_indicators

-This table defines all of the indicators for inputs and outputs.
+These tables defines all of the indicators for inputs and outputs.

 The fields _accuracy_, _scale_, _prefix_, and _suffix_ define how numerical
 data are displayed following the [`scales`](https://scales.r-lib.org/) R package.

+### tests

+This repository includes tests to check the validity of the data specifications.
+The tests can be run locally using nosetests.
+There is also a travis build configured.

 ## TODO: